axbazin/genomic_islands_benchmark/README.md

-# genomic_islands_benchmark
+# genomic islands benchmark

-Final formated versions of each tool's genomic island predictions.
+Final formated versions of each tool genomic island predictions.

 Most of those have been parsed to a 4 column tsv format as follow :
 - Accession_number : Indicates the contig ID (NC_XXX)